box-project/box/doc/configuration.md

 ### Git commit placeholder (`git-commit`)

-The git commit (`string`) setting is the name of a placeholder value that will be replaced in all [non-binary files][including-files] by the current git commit hash of the repository.
+The git commit (`string`|`null` default none) setting is the name of a placeholder value that will be replaced in all [non-binary files][including-files] by the current git commit hash of the repository.

 Example of value the placeholder will be replaced with: `e558e335f1d165bc24d43fdf903cdadd3c3cbd03`